 Mezzanine Debt forms a bridge between debt and equity investments.
 Investors stand in the payout line behind senior debt investors but have priority before equity investors.

 This makes mezzanine investments riskier, so the return rate tends to vary between 9-15%.
 Besides higher returns associated with higher risk, mezzanine debt has short holding periods and fixed returns with monthly or quarterly interests, similar to senior debt investments.

 Senior Debt is the first source of money that property developers and sponsors are reaching for when funding a project.
-If a project gets into financial problems, senior debt has priority over Mezzanine debt and equity investments, making it the safest investment in real estate crowdfunding.
+If a project gets into financial problems, senior debt has priority over mezzanine debt and equity investments, which is why it the safest investment in real estate crowdfunding.

 Equity vs. Debt